U1805/momotalk/docs/How-to-use.md

 Click on the gear icon in the upper right corner to access the settings.
 You can switch to the **Yuzutalk theme**, enable **full-screen** mode, and import or export your conversations.

-In the experimental features, there is also an option to export your conversations as a **sharefile**.
+There is also an option to export your conversations as a **sharefile**.
 This file allows others to watch your story in animated form.
-Please prepare the **Chat with Arona** feature using the openai-api on your own.

 <p align="center">
 <img src="./assets/setting.webp" alt="setting" style="width:50%">